Drug Administration Routes Sublingual Intravenous Social Routes Source Of The Drug Pharmacology Introduction

 Routes Of The Drug Administration Suitable For Emergency Situations

-This refers to administration by injection which takes the drug directly into the blood or tissue fluid.
+This refers to administration by injection, which takes the drug directly into the blood or tissue fluid.

-Drug action is faster and surer and is valuable in emergencies.
+Drug action is faster and surer, and is valuable in emergencies.
 The important parenteral routes are:

 - Intravenous (IV): Via this, the drug is injected as a bolus or infused slowly over hours in one of the superficial veins.
 The drug directly reaches the bloodstream and effects are produced immediately.
 It has great value in an emergency.

-Intima of veins is insensitive and the drug gets diluted with the blood, therefore, even highly irritant drugs can be injected I V.
+Intima of veins is insensitive, and the drug gets diluted with the blood, therefore, even highly irritant drugs can be injected I V.

-But hazards of this route are thrombophlebitis of the injected vein and necrosis of adjoining tissues if extravasation occurs.
+But the hazards of this route are thrombophlebitis of the injected vein and necrosis of adjoining tissues if extravasation occurs.

 These complications should be minimized by diluting the drug or injecting it into a running IV line.